conor-99/HackTrinity19Writeups/README.md

 ## Unsolved Problems

-Unfortunately I didn't manage to solve 'Piconvert', 'Trinity Ball 2', 'PHPOurAdmin' or 'Denovo 4'.
+Unfortunately I didn't manage to solve *Piconvert*, *Trinity Ball 2*, *PHPOurAdmin* or *Denovo 4*.

-For 'Piconvert' I spent a long time trying to implement a reverse shell by exploiting the ImageTragick vulnerability.
+For *Piconvert* I spent a long time trying to implement a reverse shell by exploiting the ImageTragick vulnerability.
 However, while I could get the exploit to work in simple ways, I wasn't able to get the reverse shell to connect :(

-For 'Denovo 4' I used a tool called sysdig as a workaround for not being able to debug the program itself (using gdb, ltrace, etc).
+For *Denovo 4* I used a tool called sysdig as a workaround for not being able to debug the program itself (using gdb, ltrace, etc).
 I spent a few hours trying to make heads or tails of the data log and erroneously thought I'd found the serial key.
-The one I found began with "AHACRY-BB..." but didn't work sadly.
+The one I found began with "AHACRY-BB..." but didn't work, sadly.

 I'm confident that with another day or so of work I would've been able to solve a few of them - but oh well.